 Easy Meringue Cookies by Love Texas

-If you were called upon to tote treats to Seder, these meringue cookies are easy, portable, and (most importantly) delightfully light and sweet for a celebratory spring dessert.
-If all that's not enough to win you over, they only take ten minutes to prepare and take about an hour in the oven.
+If you're called upon to make a last-minute Seder dessert and can't run to the store, it's time for Passover cookies.
+You just may have the five ingredients on hand for these meringue cookies: egg whites, cream of tartar, sugar, vanilla, and a touch of food coloring.
+Easy and delightfully light and sweet, they're perfect for a celebratory spring dessert.
+If all that's not enough to win you over, they take only 10 minutes to prepare and take about an hour in the oven.

 Flourless Chocolate Cake